sumukshashidhar-archive/athena-1722878653/README.md

 ## Acknowledgments

-- This project is developed in conjunction with Cisco India Ltd, as part of their Talent Outreach Programme
+- This project is developed in conjunction with Cisco Ltd, as part of their Talent Outreach Programme